O365/python-o365/README.md

 The oauth part is based on the work done by [Royce Melborn](https://github.com/roycem90) which is now integrated with the original project.

 I just want to make this project different in almost every sense, and make it also more pythonic.
-So I ended up rewriting the hole project from scratch.
+So I ended up rewriting the whole project from scratch.

 The result is a package that provides a lot of the Microsoft Graph and Office 365 API capabilities.